JoshuaSchlichting/GoCMS/README.md

 ### Dependencies
 While the idea is to not have many dependencies, some things are still being imported.
 At the time of writing this, routing and JWT are handled by [Chi](https://github.com/go-chi/chi) (and they probably always will be).

+### Design
+As of now, the CMS is relying on free templates from BootStrapMade.com.